mathewgomas-alfred/mathewgomas.io/reference_manual/resource_management.rst

 .. warning::

     Make sure you add brush tips for used in the respective paintop presets you are adding to the bundle.
 If you don't provide the brush tips then the brush presets loaded from this bundle will have a 'X' mark on the thumbnail denoting that the texture is missing.
-And the brush preset won't be the same
+And the brush preset won't be the same.

 Once you have added all the resources you can create bundle by clicking on the :guilabel:`Save` button, the bundle will be saved in the location you have specified.
 You can then share this bundle with other artists or load it on other workstations.